ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 #### Missing features

-But there are other features we could not find (they might exist but we missed them?):
+There are other features we could not find (they might exist but we missed them?):

 - an option to quickly merge subtitles.
 Very often, the subtitles are not split at the right place and you want to merge them to cut at the right time.
 A keyboard shortcut would be super useful here.
-It's even more annoying because when you try to select one subtitle to copy/paste it, amara removes your selection.
+It's even more annoying because when you try to select one subtitle to copy/paste it, Amara removes your selection.

 - by default, subtitles start/stop exactly at the same time as the audio.
 Maybe it's not the recommended practice but we found it more comfortable to add some buffer (even a split second) to give smoother flow, and leave a bit more time for the reader.

 #### Proposed optimised workflow